One of the most common terms used in SaaS sales is the future of inside sales.

-One of the most common terms used in SaaS sales is the future of inside sales.
-Some of the largest companies are implementing high-velocity sales in their business processes to increase the productivity of their salespeople and accelerate their sales growth.
+Some of the largest companies are implementing high-velocity sales across their business processes to increase their salespeople's productivity and accelerate sales growth.

 What is High-Velocity Sales?

-A high-velocity sales model shows you what's next so you know your plan of action after each step.
 High-velocity sales is an efficient way to reach the best leads, convert those leads into paying customers, and create new opportunities all in one place.

-Sales engagement has moved from traditional channels to digital channels.
 And since traditional sales automation solutions still value face-to-face interactions, today’s sales reps are using technology like emails, calls, texts, VoIP, and more in order to engage their prospects.

-We've compiled some of the best practices to help you take advantage of the high velocity sales model.
+Today, sales reps spend 6x more time selling at the screen than in person.
+We've compiled some best practices to help you take advantage of the high-velocity sales model.

 Ways to Use High-Velocity Sales for Your Business